savonet/liquidsoap/README.md

 opam install --deps-only liquidsoap
 ```

+You might also need to pin a local version of the OCaml modules that we maintain in relation to `liquidsoap`.
+This can be
+done by pinning that module locally using `opam`.

-Now, you can build with
+Assuming that all dendencies are installed, you can now build with

 ```sh
 dune build